Skip to main content

 searchQuery: string | null;

-// The previous total number of records.
-This is provided so that you
+// Whether to refresh the total number of records.
+Provided so that you

 // only recalculate the total record count when needed.